adrisilvestre/BinaryMatrixClustersFinder/README.md

  Count the cluster in any given boolean matrix.

 The problem states as follows:
 Imagine you are the owner of a big supermarket chain, and your planning to open more stores in Puerto Rico.
-Puerto Rico is made under a\ grid city plan, where the cities can be easily divided in rectangular or square blocks.
+Puerto Rico is made under a</br> grid city plan, where the cities can be easily divided in rectangular or square blocks.
 The structure of the cities can be represented\ with a R*C blocks matrix.
 Each block can be either a building or a wasteland.
 The building are represented with a number one (1) and the\ wastelands with a zero (0).
 A cluster is a collection of one or more adjacent buildings (one single building is considered to be a cluster).
 The buildings that form a\ diagonal are not considered adjecent to each other (at least not directly), just the one which are next to each other in a completly\ horizontal or vertical way.\
 Your supermarket chain can only open stores in clusters and just one store in each cluster.